docker/docs/get-started/part2.md

-docker build -t friendlyname .  # Create image using this directory's Dockerfile docker run -p 4000:80 friendlyname  # Run "friendlyname" mapping port 4000 to 80 docker run -d -p 4000:80 friendlyname         # Same thing, but in detached mode docker ps                                 # See a list of all running containers docker stop <hash>                     # Gracefully stop the specified container docker ps -a           # See a list of all containers, even the ones not running docker kill <hash>                   # Force shutdown of the specified container docker rm <hash>              # Remove the specified container from this machine docker rm $(docker ps -a -q)           # Remove all containers from this machine docker images -a                               # Show all images on this machine docker rmi <imagename>            # Remove the specified image from this machine docker rmi $(docker images -q)             # Remove all images from this machine docker login             # Log in this CLI session using your Docker credentials docker tag <image> username/repository:tag  # Tag <image> for upload to registry docker push username/repository:tag            # Upload tagged image to registry
+docker build -t friendlyname .  # Create image using this directory's Dockerfile docker run -p 4000:80 friendlyname  # Run "friendlyname" mapping port 4000 to 80 docker run -d -p 4000:80 friendlyname         # Same thing, but in detached mode docker container ls                                # List all running containers docker container ls -a             # List all containers, even those not running docker container stop <hash>           # Gracefully stop the specified container docker container kill <hash>         # Force shutdown of the specified container docker container rm <hash>        # Remove specified container from this machine docker container rm $(docker container ls -a -q)         # Remove all containers docker image ls -a                             # List all images on this machine docker image rm <image id>            # Remove specified image from this machine docker image rm $(docker image ls -a -q)   # Remove all images from this machine docker login             # Log in this CLI session using your Docker credentials docker tag <image> username/repository:tag  # Tag <image> for upload to registry docker push username/repository:tag            # Upload tagged image to registry